rehierl/node-tree-outliner/algorithm-about.md

 ```

 Obviously, node `A` must belong to some section, because that node can not be
 ignored.
-As a direct consequence, heading elements are not the only elements in
+As a consequence, heading elements are not the only elements in HTML-4,
-HTML-4, that have the ability to introduce new sections.
+that have the ability to introduce new sections.

 There are two possible ways to print a TOC for the modified fragment: